-As a general principle, there are no special rules or constraints for foreign buyers in a M&A transaction in Portugal besides certain reporting obligations for administrative and statistical purposes.
-Notwithstanding, in certain regulated sectors - such as banking, insurance, infrastructure and transportation - the acquisition of a qualified holding (which may differ from sector to sector) may be subject to prior approval and/or notification of the relevant regulators.
+As a general principle, there are no special rules or constraints for foreign buyers in an M&A transaction in Portugal besides certain reporting obligations for administrative and statistical purposes.
+Notwithstanding, in certain regulated sectors - such as banking, insurance, infrastructure and transportation - the acquisition of a qualified holding (which may differ from sector to sector) may be subject to prior approval and/or notification of the relevant regulators or the competent Ministry or State Secretariat.